-In addition to the required Core courses (Ethics and Capstone), some programs have foundation and major requirements.
-Foundation requirements are integral courses that provide students with the academic background needed for success within those programs and professions.
-In some cases, programs require students to earn minimum grades of "B" (3.000) or better to satisfy a requirement (students should consult with their program to ensure that they meet all additional requirements for those majors and the "Program Guidelines" section of this Handbook).
+In addition to the required Core courses (Ethics and Capstone), academic programs have foundation and major requirements.
+Foundation requirements are courses that provide students with the academic background needed for success within those programs.
+In some cases, programs require students to earn minimum grades of B or better to satisfy a requirement.
+Students should consult with their program to ensure that they meet all additional requirements for those majors and the "Program Guidelines" section of this Catalog.